Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 I am sure that a deep understanding of "what's under the hood" gives better results in using the firmware and hardware, for example to balance parameter settings for precision versus performance.

 I try to not repeat information I provided in the other robot articles (especially about DH) and will give cross links if useful.

-**This document is under construction, please come back to see updates.**

 # Configuration setup